 As we all know, Cyber Security has become a major concern for all Internet users.
 An SSL certificate is by far the best and easiest solution to secure websites and the data transmitted through them from getting stolen or hacked.
 The acronym “SSL” stands for Secure Socket Layer and is referring to the layer that the security protocol takes place on.
 In laymen’s terms, it secures your websites with encryption.

-When a browser attempts to access a website that is secured by an SSL certificate, the browser recognizes the SSL and then the web server and browser establishes a secure connection or session, this process is sometime called an “SSL Handshake” (see diagram below).
+When a browser attempts to access a website that is secured by an SSL certificate, the browser recognizes the SSL and then the web server and browser establishes a secure connection or session.
+This process is sometimes called an “SSL Handshake” (see diagram below).
 Note that the SSL handshake happens instantaneously and remains invisible to the users.

 There are three keys used to set up to establish an SSL connection: public, private, and session keys.
 Basically, anything encrypted with the public key can only be decrypted with the matching private key and vice versa.

 Generally, encrypting and decrypting with private and public keys takes a lot of processing power, therefore they are used only during the “SSL handshake” to create a symmetric session key.
 After the secure connection is established, the session key is used to encrypt all the transmitted data.